yhristovxyz-ux/kipo.design/README.md

 # kipo.design

-Modern portfolio website built with React, TypeScript, Vite, and a brutalist design system.
+Modern portfolio website with a brutalist design system refined with utilitarian principles.
+Built with React, TypeScript, Tailwind CSS, and a custom CMS.

 ## 📋 Table of Contents